-On carbureted cars, replace the filter once a year.
-On cars with fuel injection, some manufactures don’t recommend replacing the filter at all during the first 100,000 miles of “normal” driving.
+On carburetor cars, replace the filter once a year.
+On cars with fuel injection, some manufacturers don’t recommend replacing the filter at all during the first 100,000 miles of “normal” driving.
 Since “normal” usually constitutes severe driving because of less than normal conditions, it’s best to replace the filter every two years or 24,000 miles.
 A contaminated filter can restrict fuel flow from your vehicle’s electric fuel pump, eventually taking a toll on its life.
 Frequent filter replacements remove all doubt about whether the filter may cause other problems down the road.
 Most filters on domestic cars and trucks hide underneath on the frame or body.
 Just the opposite is true on the imports.
 They usually put their filters somewhere in the engine compartment.
 If you decide to change the filter yourself, be careful.
-Fuel injection systems maintain pressure in the lines that must be relieved prior to filter replacement.
+Fuel-injection systems maintain pressure in the lines that must be relieved prior to filter replacement.
 Don’t forget that gasoline is extremely flammable.
 Procedures vary for relieving pressure.
 Also, some filters require special tools to replace the fuel filter.
-Because of these technicalities and because of most filter locations, it’s best to have your vehicle’s fuel filter replaced by a qualified service professional at D and R Car Care and Lube Center.
+Because of these technicalities and because of most filter locations, it’s best to have your vehicle’s fuel filter replaced by a qualified service professional at D & R Car Care.

 Hours of Operation:

 Monday - Friday: 7:30 a.m. - 6 p.m.

 "Ashleigh and the whole crew do a wonderful job.
 My husband and I both use them and have never had any issues.
 They do everything they can to accommodate to you and your vehicle. "